srajannaui/JS-learning/EventLoop/read.md

 Event Loop moves callbacks into Call Stack when ready.

 4️⃣ Rendering updates, console logs, DOM manipulations, storage access, etc., occur during this process.

+🔔 Explanation for mircrotask.js :
+✅ What happens step-by-step:

+1️⃣ console.log('Script start') — synchronous → prints immediately
+2️⃣ setTimeout(...) scheduled → callback goes into Macrotask Queue (Callback Queue) 3️⃣ Promise.resolve().then(...) scheduled → callback goes into Microtask Queue 4️⃣ queueMicrotask(...) scheduled → goes into Microtask Queue 5️⃣ console.log('Script end') — synchronous → prints immediately

+🔔 After script execution completes:

+👉 The Event Loop runs all Microtasks before any Macrotask:

+Promise.then callback → prints

+queueMicrotask callback → prints

+👉 Then it picks next Macrotask:

+setTimeout callback → prints

+✅ Key takeaway (interview-ready summary):

+Microtasks (e.g., Promise.then, queueMicrotask) are executed after the current script and before any Macrotask (like setTimeout).

+Macrotasks (callback queue tasks) wait for the Microtask Queue to drain before running.

+🔹 What is Starvation?

+👉 Starvation occurs when a task is perpetually prevented from executing because other higher-priority tasks keep running and blocking it from progressing.

+In JavaScript, this can happen when:

+The Microtask Queue keeps getting filled with new microtasks faster than they can drain, preventing the Event Loop from ever reaching the Callback Queue (Macrotasks) ⇒ effectively starving macrotasks like setTimeout.

+✅ What happens in starvation.js :

+recursiveMicrotask continuously schedules itself as a new microtask.

+The Event Loop never gets a chance to return to the Callback Queue (macrotasks like setTimeout).

+As a result, the setTimeout callback is starved indefinitely.

+🔹 📖 Explanation (interview-friendly summary):
+🔔 Starvation in JavaScript occurs when the Event Loop is constantly occupied with higher-priority tasks (like microtasks), preventing lower-priority tasks (like macrotasks) from executing.

+Example scenario:

+Recursive Promise.then() calls keep adding new microtasks faster than they can complete.

+This prevents the Event Loop from processing setTimeout or UI updates ⇒ starvation of macrotasks.